 Citizens’ assemblies are a form of deliberative democracy, where people learn, talk and listen to each other and make decisions together.

 This very ancient way of doing democracy is now increasingly happening around the world.
 Citizens’ assemblies are being used to solve tricky issues, not just climate.

 You can find out more on our citizens’ assembly page.

-- Where can I read more?
+- Where can I find out more?

-2. HOW CAN I GET INVOLVED?
+4. HOW CAN I GET INVOLVED?

-- Help get the word out!
+- Help spread the word